manorrock/azure-examples/appservice/delete-webapp/README.md

   az webapp delete --resource-group $RESOURCE_GROUP --name $TOMCAT_HELLOWORLD_WEBAPP
 ```

-Or change the value of $TOMCAT_HELLOWORLD_WEBAPP to the name of the web
+Note you can substitute $TOMCAT_HELLOWORLD_WEBAPP with the name of any web
-application you want to delete.
+application you want to delete in your resource group.

 <!-- workflow.directOnly()